-* Oversupply in Asia easing after Freeport's Grasberg mine suspension
+* Oversupply in Asia easing after Freeport's Grasberg mine

 * Pace of rise in treatment and refining charges slows

 * Oyu Tolgoi to begin shipments around end-June - source

 By Polly Yam

 HONG KONG, May 28 Chinese copper smelters are

 turning to Rio Tinto's Oyu Tolgoi mine in Mongolia for